 - With roasting at this high of a temperature, you do not have to remove the lid to brown the skin.
 However, every pan is different, so check your chicken after a total roasting time of 1 hour, 15 minutes and remove the lid to brown as needed.

-- Once the internal temperature reaches 165° F, remove from oven and let rest on a carving plate under a foil tent for 20 minutes before carving.
+- Once the internal temperature of the thickest section of the thigh reaches 165° F, remove the pan from oven and let rest on a carving plate under a foil tent for 20 minutes before carving.